 The CNG application has to be written such that it calls NCryptOpenKey to open a CAPI key explicitly.

-8. Utilities
+10. Utilities

 Use the nfkmverify command-line utility to check the security of all stored keys in the Security World.
 Use nfkminfo, nfkmcheck, and other command-line utilities to assist in this process.
-For more information about these command-line utilities, see the User Guide for your HSM.